Bayesian inference in high-dimensional models: Appendix

 A finite subcollection of adjacent edges $(v_0,\ldots,v_{k-1})$ in $G$ forms a path of length $k$.
 If $v_0 = v_{k-1}$, that is, if the end-points of the path are identical, then we have a $k$-\emph{cycle}.
 A $\emph{chord}$ of a cycle is a pair of nodes in that cycle which are not consecutive nodes in that path, but are adjacent in $G$.
 For subgraphs $G_1,G_2$ and $G_3$ of $G$, if every path from a node $v_1 \in G_1$ to a node $v_2 \in G_2$ contains a node in $G_3$, then $G_3$ is said to separate $G_1$ and $G_2$ and is called a \emph{separator} of $G$.

 A major portion of our discussion would focus on decomposable graphs.
 A graph $G$ is said to be {\em decomposable} if every cycle in $G$ having length greater than or equal to four has a chord.
-Decomposability of a graph can also be characterized by the existence of a perfect ordering of the cliques.
+The existence of a perfect ordering of the cliques can also characterize the decomposability of a graph.
 An ordering of the cliques $(C_1,\ldots,C_k) \in \mathcal{C}$ and separators $(S_2,\ldots,S_k) \in \mathcal{S}$ is perfect if it satisfies the \emph{running intersection property}, that is, there exists a $i < j$ such that $S_j = H_{j-1} \cap C_j \subseteq C_i$, where $H_j = \cup_{i=1}^{i}C_j.$ For more details on decomposability and perfect ordering of cliques, we refer the readers to Lauritzen \cite{lauritzen1996graphical}.